phnx-im/docs/src/spec/glossary.md

 ## WelcomeBundle

-A bundle allowing a client to join a new group.
+A bundle allowing a client to join a new group with a [Welcome](https://datatracker.ietf.org/doc/html/rfc9420#name-joining-via-welcome-message) message.

 ```rust
 struct WelcomeBundle {